About the International AIDS Research and Training Program

 2. Provide foreign investigators with direct experience in AIDS research, both in the US and in their home countries

 3. Foster international multidisciplinary collaborative research on AIDS through the formation of institutional affiliations between the University of Washington and foreign institutions

-Since the University of Washington IARTP began more than 2 decades ago, over 200 research scientists from 22 countries have traveled to Seattle for training.
+Since the University of Washington (UW) IARTP began, over 200 research scientists from 22 countries have traveled to Seattle for training.
 Many former IARTP students have continued collaborative research relationships with UW colleagues after they have returned to their home countries.

-The IARTP also supports U.S. students and postdoctoral fellow training at collaborative overseas research institutions.
-Since 2004, the University of Washington has also provided two international training sites for the NIH Fogarty Clinical Research Training Scholars and Fellows Program, one in Kenya and one in Peru.
+The IARTP has also supported over 50 US postdoctoral fellow and students for training at overseas collaborative research institutions, ranging from several months to >2 years.
+Since 2004, the University of Washington has also provided international training sites for the Fogarty Global Health Fellowship Program (formerly Fogarty Clinical Research Training Scholars and Fellows Program).

-Currently, the IARTP collaborates with research institutions in 5 target countries: Kenya, Peru, India, Mozambique, and Uganda.
+Currently, the IARTP collaborates primarily with research institutions in Kenya.